 With the remaining liquified cacao, you will get to mix your own concoctions.
 I loved the vanilla and chile combination, but there are a ton of ingredients to choose from.
 The tasting is basically unlimited, to taste as much chocolate as you can handle.

-Both a tasty and educational tour for the whole family.
+Both are tasty and educational tour for the whole family.

 Best Coffee and Chocolate Tour